 Here are two things employers can do:

 - Consider the ROI of student debt matching programs, now that the facts have changed and the underlying relevance, equity, and recruitment rationale of these programs isn’t what it once was.
-President Biden’s one-time debt forgiveness may wipe out a large amount of student debt.
-While that program is under legal uncertainty, the Department of Education has also proposed a sweeping set of changes in the form of the new REPAYE income-driven repayment (IDR) plan.
-This means that many financially stressed workers may have $0 required payments or very low payments, and qualify for forgiveness in as little as 10 years.
+The new SAVE program means that many financially stressed workers may have $0 required payments or very low payments, and qualify for forgiveness in as little as 10 years.
 And since employees can get credit for prior years in other IDR programs, they can start qualifying for forgiveness as soon as the program takes effect.

 - Minimize the risk of unintended consequences by complementing student debt matching programs with holistic Financial Care.
 Through this type of employee benefit, employees will have unbiased help to navigate their student debt and make sure they are enrolled in the student loan repayment plan that minimizes their costs and maximizes their chance of forgiveness.
 The employee will also get personalized education via Financial Care to help them understand whether to prioritize student debt, based on their financial big picture.